MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/visualstudio-extensibility.md

 ## Overviews

-Read an overview of the areas of the SDK that you might need for your extension development projects:
+Read an overview of the areas of the SDK that you might need for your extension development projects.

-* To learn how to create commands and expose them to users in the IDE, see [Commands](./extension-guides/command/command.md).
+* Create commands and expose them to users in the IDE, see [Commands](./extension-guides/command/command.md).
-* To learn how to work with contents of files and documents, see [Editor extensions](./extension-guides/editor/editor.md).
+* Work with contents of files and documents, see [Editor extensions](./extension-guides/editor/editor.md).
-* To learn how to work with the in-memory representation of those documents themselves, see [Documents](./extension-guides/document/documents.md)
+* Work with the in-memory representation of those documents themselves, see [Documents](./extension-guides/document/documents.md)
-* To learn how to use the output window in an extension, see [Output window](./extension-guides/outputWindow/outputWindow.md).
+* Use the output window in an extension, see [Output window](./extension-guides/outputWindow/outputWindow.md).
-* To learn how to work with tool windows, dockable windows within the Visual Studio IDE, see [Tool windows](./extension-guides/toolWindow/toolWindow.md).
+* Work with tool windows, dockable windows within the Visual Studio IDE, see [Tool windows](./extension-guides/toolWindow/toolWindow.md).
-* To learn how to use prompts with customizable buttons to interact with the user, see [User prompts](./extension-guides/userPrompt/userPrompts.md).
+* Use prompts with customizable buttons to interact with the user, see [User prompts](./extension-guides/userPrompt/userPrompts.md).
-* To learn how to use dialogs with custom UI to interact with the user, see [Dialogs](./extension-guides/dialog/dialog.md)
+* Use dialogs with custom UI to interact with the user, see [Dialogs](./extension-guides/dialog/dialog.md)
-* To learn how to create custom data visualizations when debugging, see [Debugger Visualizers](./extension-guidesdebuggerVisualizerdebuggerVisualizer.md)
+* Create custom data visualizations when debugging, see [Debugger Visualizers](./extension-guidesdebuggerVisualizerdebuggerVisualizer.md)
-* To learn how to query or modify information about project sand solutions, see [Project Query](./extension-guides/project/project.md)
+* Query or modify information about project sand solutions, see [Project Query](./extension-guides/project/project.md)

 ## Samples and tutorials